Switchable Superradiant Phase Transition with Kerr Magnons: Introduction

-Based on the advances in magnons, we here propose a hybrid system consisiting of a microwave cavity simultaneously coupled to both a TLS and Kerr magnons (i.e., magnons with the Kerr nonlinearity) in a YIG sphere to restore the SPT, where the coupled-TLS-cavity subsystem and the coupled-magnon-cavity subsystem build the Rabi model and cavity magnonics, respectively.
+In the present work, we open a possible avenue to gain a strong and tunable auxiliary AT which is capable of switching on or manipulating the SPT, either the AT is present or not as in the afore-mentioned debate on the no-go theorem.
+Based on the advances in magnons, we propose a hybrid system consisiting of a microwave cavity simultaneously coupled to both a TLS and Kerr magnons (i.e., magnons with the Kerr nonlinearity) in a YIG sphere to restore the SPT.
+Here the coupled-TLS-cavity subsystem and the coupled-magnon-cavity subsystem build the Rabi model and cavity magnonics, respectively.
 By adiabatically eliminating the degrees of freedom of the magnons, we demonstrate that the Kerr magnons finally play a role to effectively introduce an additional AT which can counteract the original one.
-Owing to the nonlinearity-enhanced effect and experimental controlability, the additional AT can be strong and tunable to switch on and manipulate the SPT.
+Owing to the experimental controlability and the nonlinearity-enhanced effect, the additional AT can be tunable and strong enough to switch on and manipulate the SPT.
 In the absence of the AT, the critical coupling of the SPT can be significantly reduced when the Kerr magnons are included, while in the presence of the AT the vanishing SPT can be restored by the Kerr magnons.
 Our proposal shows that the combination of CQED and nonlinear cavity magnonics can provide a potential platform to study quantum critical physics.